jordandelaney2018/KF6018_Semester-2-Group-Assignment/README.md

 * Archery minigame
   * Player can shoot targets with a bow&arrow
   * Sling ring (Dr Strange)
-  * Player can use circular motion to signal they want to return to the main menu
+  * Player can use circular motion to signal they want to return to the main menu (move right hand clockwise around left hand)

 ### Luke Phillips 14015821